dphdmn/newEggBot/README.md

 - !getlb - get current version of leaderboard (ascii style)
 - !update - updates current pbs for getpb command, also gives a file of current pbs at 30 tiers  [technical]
 - !datecompare [date1] [date2] - compare two states of leaderboard (!datecompare 2021-06-14 2021-06-13)
+- !anoncmp - compare from last anon date to today's date

 Solver-related commands:
 - !solve [scramble] - solve some 4x4 or 3x3 scramble